-It's the Plan's default option that the majority of our members use.
+The continued growth lifestyle is the Plan's default option that the majority of our members use.

 The self-select option

 The self-select funds are suitable for you if you're comfortable making your own investment decisions and have the time and knowledge to manage your investments.
 You choose which funds to invest in and when to disinvest.